kodurumanisha84/EmailAutomationReminderSystem/Readme.md

 PowerShell
 python -m src.scheduler
 🧪 Testing the Pipeline
-To verify the system without manual curl commands, run the provided test script[cite: 1]:
+To verify the system without manual curl commands, run the provided test script

 PowerShell
 python test_api.py
 This script automates:

-Creating a new Contact[cite: 1].
+Creating a new Contact

-Handling UUID mapping[cite: 1].
+Handling UUID mapping

-Scheduling a Reminder for immediate dispatch[cite: 1].
+Scheduling a Reminder for immediate dispatch

 📈 API Documentation
-Once the server is running, access the interactive documentation at[cite: 1]:
+Once the server is running, access the interactive documentation at

 Swagger UI: http://127.0.0.1:8000/docs